spolu/breach_core/hack/index.markdown

 ### Understanding Breach architecture <a name="understanding-breach-architecture"></a>

 Breach is composed of `breach_core` the core Javascript implementation that runs on top of the [ExoBrowser](https://github.com/breach/exo_browser).
-The ExoBrowser embeds the Chromium Content Module and exposes its API directly in a NodeJS context throught V8 native bindings.
+The ExoBrowser embeds the Chromium Content Module and exposes its API directly in a NodeJS context through V8 native bindings.
 Breach running on top of the ExoBrowser is basically in charge of multiplexing that API (really the Chromium Content Module API) among an arbitrary number of pure javascript modules running in separate isolated processes.

 Breach is designed to be entirely modular, meaning that Breach does not expose *any* functionality if no module is running (except for the module manager and the onboarding).